Villa Schöningen: von Schöning

 On behalf of the Prussian King Friedrich Wilhelm IV, in 1843 Ludwig Persius designed this house in the Italian Villa style for Kurd von Schöning (1789–1859), the chamberlain of Prince Carl of Prussia.
 The villa was named after Schoeningen, an East Brunswick city, that was the historical origin of the Schöning family.

 The property faced Prince Carl's Glienicke Palace across a bridge.
 The construction of the villa was facilitated by the Prince both to remove an eyesore, and assist a close friend.

 After the death of von Schöning in 1859, the house was sold by his children to Prince Carl, who then resold it to a court council.
 Moritz Jacoby bought the villa in 1871 and passed it on to his daughter Anna and her husband Hermann Wallich when he died six years later.

 Wallich Family

 Anna and Hermann Wallich seldom used the house, but Hermann's eldest son Paul was fond of it.
 After returning from a banking apprentiship in the United States, Paul acquired the property in 1913.
 Together, Paul and his wife Hildegard raised their three children, Henry, Walter, and Cristel in the villa.
 At the onset of the Holocaust, Hildegard and her children escaped Germany and survived in the UK.
 Paul, unable to cope with the political development, stayed in Germany and committed suicide on November 11, 1938.

+The House at the Bridge by Katie Hafner

+In 1995, the journalist Katie Hafner published a book titled The House at the Bridge, chronicling the history of the house from its construction to the Wallich family's claim to the property following the fall of the Berlin Wall.
+Hafner's book, which trains a lens on the house and its inhabitants through the years, grew from a 1991 cover story in The New York Times Magazine.